 Kingdom of Jesus Christ Missionaries Traumatized by FBI Raids

-Get a regular dose of blessings, inspiration and enlightenment by subscribing to Pastor ACQ’s blog updates.
+Get a regular dose of blessings, inspiration and enlightenment by subscribing to Pastor ACQ’s website updates.
 Click here to subscribe →

 Kingdom of Jesus Christ (KJC) missionaries in the congregation’s Los Angeles and Hawaii compound were shocked early morning Wednesday, January 29 when armed federal agents conducted a surprise raid as a result of alleged human trafficking activities and allegations of illegal fundraising.